-Students may be admitted in both fall and spring semesters.
-For the MS/PhD in Nutritional Sciences program, the application deadlines are February 15th and October 1st, for fall and spring semesters, respectively.
-For the MS in Personalized Nutrition program, application deadlines are July 1st and December 1st for fall and spring semester, respectively.
+- MS/PhD in Nutritional Sciences: The application deadlines are February 15th and October 1st, for fall and spring semesters, respectively. - MS in Personalized Nutrition: The application deadlines are July 1st and December 1st, for fall and spring semesters, respectively.

 When are official transcripts required?